 Method of payment: Cash, cheque, or post-dated cheque in advance.

 Duration: Approximately 8-10 hours of birding-by-foot with approximately 60-80 min of break (snack/washroom breaks and lunch break) each day.
-Our typical schedule was birding from 6 AM – noon, then lunch break, then approximately 2-3 hours more of birding before dinner.
-Some days we birded right until dinner time, others we had a few hours of rest in our hotel rooms before dinner.
-Definitely depends on the birding and the energy level of the group (including leader!) that day.
+Our typical schedule was birding from 6 AM-noon, then lunch break, then approximately 2-3 hours more of birding before dinner.
+Some days we birded right until dinner time, others we had a few hours of rest in our hotel rooms before we go to dinner; depends on the birding and the energy level of the group (including leader!) that day.

 Photo: Kirtland’s Warbler, Point Pelee National Park.
 May 2017.

-Photo: The Eastern Ontario Birding group (Jon Ruddy of Eastern Ontario Birding at center).
+Photo: The Eastern Ontario Birding group (Jon Ruddy of Eastern Ontario Birding at centre).
 May 2017.